-5. Stir in garlic and corn and continue to sauté for 2 minutes.
+5. Stir in garlic, corn and corn milk and continue to sauté for 2 minutes.

 6. Add rice, herbs and spices and sauté for 4 to 5 minutes.
+Add sausage back into the skillet.
 Season with salt and pepper.

 7. Stir in crushed tomatoes and stock until well incorporated.
 Bring mixture to a boil, than reduce the heat to simmer and cover.
 Cook for about 15 to 20 minutes or until cooked about 2/3 of the way, then add shrimp by gently pressing shrimp slightly into the mixture.